Secret Court of 1920: Public awareness

 Given the number of interviews, and the consequent expulsions, the undergraduate population likely became aware of the court's work in a matter of days.
 Yet the court's work escaped public attention.
-At least twice the court was told that Ernest Weeks was threatening to make public his opposition to the court and its methods, but nothing came of that.
+At least twice the court was told that Ernest Roberts was threatening to make public his opposition to the court and its methods, but nothing came of that.
 The court itself in its communications with the students' parents and guardians gave assurances that "every effort has been made to prevent any knowledge of this affair from becoming public."

 Yet a few students must have spoken with a reporter.
 On June 19, the Boston American ran a news story that connected the few public facts: two Harvard students, friends, both from Fall River, Massachusetts, had died within a month of one another: Cyril Wilcox "accidentally killed by gas" at home on May 13 and dentistry student Eugene Cummings a suicide in the infirmary on June 11.
 Cummings, the story went on, had told friends about "an alleged inquisition, which he claimed was held in the college following Wilcox' death."
 He had been taken to a room "shrouded in gloom" and "questioned exhaustively."
 College authorities denied his story and said it was the product of his "disordered mind."
 Finally, court member Roger I. Lee put an end to further inquiries.
 Cummings, he told the Boston American, "had been acting in a queer manner," using an adjective that indicated Cummings' underlying condition was not fit for public discussion.
 Contemporary press coverage ended with that one article.